Properties Of Logarithms Definitions Flashcards | Channels for Pearson+

 Control buttons has been changed to "navigation" mode.1/15

+Mathematical statement involving a logarithm, often manipulated using properties to expand or condense its form.Product Rule

-Allows the log of a product to be written as the sum of separate logs with the same base.Quotient Rule
+Property allowing the log of a product to be written as the sum of the logs of its factors.Quotient Rule

-Enables the log of a quotient to be expressed as the difference between two logs with the same base.Power Rule
+Property allowing the log of a quotient to be written as the difference of the logs of numerator and denominator.Power Rule

-Permits an exponent inside a log to be moved in front as a multiplier of the log.Expansion
+Property allowing an exponent inside a log to be moved in front as a multiplier.Expansion

 Process of rewriting a single log expression as a sum or difference of multiple logs using log properties.Condensation

-The number that serves as the foundation for the logarithmic operation, indicated as a subscript.Common Logarithm
+Number that serves as the reference for the logarithm, found as the subscript in log notation.Change of Base Formula

+Method for rewriting a log in terms of logs with a different base, often to simplify calculation.Common Logarithm

-A logarithm with base 10, often written simply as 'log' and used frequently in calculations.Natural Logarithm
+Logarithm with base 10, typically written as 'log' and available as a calculator function.Natural Logarithm

-A logarithm with base e, denoted as 'ln', commonly used in mathematics and science.Change of Base Formula
+Logarithm with base e, written as 'ln', commonly used in mathematics and available on calculators.Exponent

-A method for rewriting a log in terms of logs with a different base, using a ratio of two logs.Exponent

-A value indicating how many times a base is multiplied by itself, often manipulated using the power rule.Logarithmic Expression
+Number indicating how many times a base is multiplied by itself, often manipulated using the power rule in logs.Calculator Evaluation

-A mathematical statement involving a log, which can be expanded or condensed using log properties.Simplification

-The process of reducing a log expression to its most basic or compact form using log rules.Calculator Evaluation

-The use of a calculator to compute the value of a log, often after changing its base to 10 or e.Logarithmic Base
+Process of using a calculator to compute the value of a log, often after changing its base to 10 or e.Single Log

-The subscript value in a log that determines the number raised to a power to yield the argument.Argument

-The value inside a log function, representing the number for which the log is being calculated.
+Logarithmic expression condensed into one term, often the result of applying condensation.Multiple Logs

+Expanded form of a log expression, consisting of several log terms connected by addition or subtraction.Logarithmic Base e